LightForm-group/matflow/README.md

 [![DOI](https://zenodo.org/badge/219949875.svg)](https://zenodo.org/badge/latestdoi/219949875) [![PyPI version](https://badge.fury.io/py/matflow.svg)](https://badge.fury.io/py/matflow)

+## **This code has been superseded by a new version that can be found here: https://github.com/hpcflow/matflow-new.**

 # MatFlow

 MatFlow is a framework for running reproducible workflows in materials science developed in the EPSRC programme grant [LightForm](http://lightform.org.uk), a research programme on light alloy formability.
 It is a python program that interacts with software (open-source and proprietary) used in materials science via extensions (see supported extensions below).
 It is particularly suited for hybrid workflows